-Ensuring your outdoor gear is highly versatile and allows you to experience more is something we’re passionate about here at Montane.
-In fact, it’s a philosophy that forms the basis of our Spring/Summer campaign, Made for More (more on that on our dedicated page).
+Ensuring your outdoor gear is highly versatile and allows you to move fast and light, so you can experience more, is something we’re passionate about here at Montane.
+In fact, it's a fundamental design philosophy.

-We believe that packing light can totally transform your adventure experience, providing you with boundless freedom to explore.
-But packing light is more than just finding the right backpack; it’s a skill that requires some careful consideration to get right.
-That’s why we caught up with Montane athlete and ultra runner Howard Dracup, who has tons of experience in perfecting his packing game.
-Here’s his take on how to pack light.
+We caught up with Montane athlete and ultra runner Howard Dracup, who has tons of experience in perfecting his packing game.
+Here’s his take on how to pack light this season.

 Why pack light?